open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 - [Portuguese](/pt)
 - [Spanish](/es)

-We thank everyone who contributed to the translations and are excited to offer these language options, enhancing the OpenTelemetry user experience.
+A big thank you to everyone who contributed to this initiative.
+These translations make OpenTelemetry more accessible, enhancing the user experience for a global audience.

 ### Information architecture changes

-We made significant changes in our Information Architecture (IA) this year, including:
+We made significant changes in our Information Architecture (IA) this year,
+including:

 - Renamed the documentation section `Instrumentations` to `Language APIs & SDKs` to make it clearer to end users what to expect in that section.